Export Presentations to HTML with Externally Linked Images

 }

-After writing the LinkController class, we can now use it alongside HTMLOptions class to export the presentation to HTML with externally-linked images this way:
+After implementing the LinkController class, you can use it with the HtmlOptions class to export the presentation to HTML with externally linked images, as shown below:

 var htmlOptions = new HtmlOptions(new LinkController(@"C:\data\out\"));